XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter8.md

 # `1.
 Artificial Intelligence.`

-In computer science, `artificial intelligence (AI)`, sometimes called machine intelligence, is intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans and animals (wikepedia).
+In computer science, `artificial intelligence (AI)`, sometimes called machine intelligence, is intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans and animals (wikipedia).

 # `2.
 Machine Learning.`